jaskaransarkaria/enki-website/README.md

 ## Local Development

 To run the front end locally use `npm run dev` and find the app running on `localhost:5000`.
-This will provide "hot reloading".
 The front-end populates product data from the server so run the server to have a full local stack.

 ## Testing